 Early investigators determined that Deuteronomy was a mere rehearsal of material covered previously in the Pentateuch.
 The name Deuteronomy, from the Greek of the Septuagint, has supported this prejudice.
 The academic world eventually deemed the Book late and derivative, and ultimately the book was called a “pious fraud.”
 It was proposed that the reported discovery in the time of Josiah, was a story concocted in order to advance the Josianic reforms.
 Deuteronomy, however, is not a repetition of previously known material, neither is late or derivative.
 It rather contains within its words, traces of the scroll that Moses wrote.

-- The Pentateuch: A New Look – Introduction – Class One
+- The Pentateuch: A New Look – Iniquity of Peor – Class Thirty-Seven

-- New Series – The Pentateuch: A New Look at the Five Books
+- The Pentateuch: A New Look – Archaeology and the Bible – Class Thirty-Six